IO Multiplexing: The select and poll Function

 When a socket is set to be nonblocking, we are telling the kernel “When an IO operation that I request cannot be completed without putting the process to sleep, do not put the process to sleep, but return an error instead”.
 The figure is below:

-• For the first three recvfrom, there is no data to return and the kernel immediately returns an error of EWOULDBLOCK.
+, there is no data to return and the kernel immediately returns an error ofEWOULDBLOCK

-• For the forth time we call recvfrom, a datagram is ready, it is copied into our application buffer, and recvfrom returns successfully.
-We then process the data.
+, a datagram is ready, it is copied into our application buffer, andrecvfrom

-When an application sits in a loop calling recvfrom on a nonblocking descriptor like this, it is called polling.
+on a nonblocking descriptor like this, it is called polling.
 The application is continually polling the kernel to see if some operation is ready.
 This is often a waste of CPU time, but this model is occasionally encountered, normally on systems dedicated to one function.

 IO Multiplexing Model

-With IO multiplexing, we call select or poll and block in one of these two system calls, instead of blocking in the actual IO system call.
+and block in one of these two system calls, instead of blocking in the actual IO system call.
 The figure is a summary of the IO multiplexing model:

 Comparing blocking model:

-• Disadvantage: using select requires two system call (select and recvfrom) instead of one
+requires two system call (select

-• Advantage: we can wait for more than one descriptor to be ready
+) instead of one - Advantage: we can wait for more than one descriptor to be ready

 Another closely related IO model is to use multithreading with blocking IO.
-That model very closely resembles the model described above, except that instead of using select to block on multiple file descriptors, the program uses multiple threads (one per file descriptor), and each thread is then free to call blocking system calls like recvfrom.
+That model very closely resembles the model described above, except that instead of using select

 Signal-Driven IO Model

-The signal-driven IO model uses signals, telling the kernel to notify us with the SIGIO signal when descriptor is ready.
-The figure is below:
+The signal-driven IO model uses signals, telling the kernel to notify us with the SIGIO

-• We first enable the socket for signal-driven IO and install a signal handler using the sigaction system call.
-The return from this system is immediate and our process continues; it is not blocked.
+- We first enable the socket for signal-driven IO and install a signal handler using the

-• notify the main loop and let it read the datagram.
+and then notify the main loop that data is ready to be process. - notify the main loop and let it read the datagram.

 The advantage to this model is that we are not blocked while waiting for the datagram to arrive.
 The main loop can continue executing and just wait to be notified by the signal handler that either the data is ready to process or the datagram is ready to be read.